ministryofjustice/govuk-bank-holidays/README.rst

 Use ``python setup.py compilemessages test`` to run all tests locally.
 Alternatively, you can use ``tox`` if you have multiple python versions.

-Distribute a new version by:
+Distribute a new version to `PyPI`_ by:

 - updating the ``VERSION`` tuple in ``govuk_bank_holidays``
 - adding a note to the `History`_
-- publishing a release on GitHub which triggers an upload to PYPI
+- publishing a release on GitHub which triggers an upload to PyPI

 Alternatively, run ``python setup.py compilemessages sdist bdist_wheel upload`` locally.